 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a given.
+When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces in your home.
+These air leaks are generally easy to identify, but air leakage can also come from less obvious spaces in your home.
 Review the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
 If they clatter or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+Seal them with caulk or weather-stripping to take care of the leak.

 - Electrical outlets and light switches